TabletopGen: Tabletop Scene Generation and Interactive Simulation for Robotic Manipulation: Additional Qualitative Results

-\paragraph{Instance Extraction.} Beginning with $I_{ref}$, ChatGPT first analyzes the image to identify all object categories $L_i$ (e.g., "table", "toy car", "magnifying glass").
+Beginning with $I_{ref}$, ChatGPT first analyzes the image to identify all object categories $L_i$ (\eg, "table", "toy car", "magnifying glass").
 These categories then guide GroundedSAM-v2 to generate instance segmentation masks $M_i$.
-However, as shown in Fig. \ref{fig:redraw}, the masks often contain holes and blurry boundaries.
+However, as shown in \cref{fig:redraw}, the masks often contain holes and blurry boundaries.
 To address this, we use Seedream for per-instance generative completion, producing high-resolution, clean instance images.